 When You Don’t Want to Copy Formatting

 Finally, there might be cases where you want to copy the values but not the formatting.
 For example, the image below has the cells B1:B6 displayed in a specific format:

 If we paste these values into cells E1:E6, the original format would be pasted onto the new cells, which we don’t want.
-To ensure this doesn’t happen, we can simply select cells B1:B6 and copy them by pressing CTRL+C, and then paste only the values in cell E1 by pressing CTRL+Shift+V.
+To ensure this doesn’t happen, we can select cells B1:B6 and copy them by pressing Ctrl+C, and then paste only the values in cell E1 by pressing Ctrl+Shift+V.

 In this tutorial, we showed you two ways in Google Sheets to copy values and not formulas in Google Sheets.
 We also explained why you would need to do so and showed you different scenarios where it can be helpful to copy-paste values only in Google Sheets.
 We hope you found our simple tutorial valuable and informative.